 Pilot: Fl/Lt.
 'Dinger' John Napier Bell AUS/162 RAAF Age 24.
 Killed (1)

-Passenger: Cpt.
+Passenger: 2nd Lt.
 Norman Edward Hope 141140 Intelligence Corps.
 Killed

-We are indebted to Alan Hall who has researched this loss with great detail and advised us of possible errors which we are evaluating - January 2015.
+We are indebted to Alan Hall who has researched this loss with great detail - the page has now been totally updated with his information.

 Reason For Loss: